SeanFeldman/Blog/reading-metrics-for-azure-service-bus/reading-metrics-for-azure-service-bus.md

 **Note**: at this point, only namespace is an acceptable resource.

-But what about entities and message counts?
+What about entities and message counts?
 How to get those numbers?

 They are coming.
 Hopefully soon.
 Until then, review how you use message counts in your code and plan to migrate.
 Happy counting!